ikmartin/ikmartin.github.io/pages/blog/toric-page/index.md

 ---

 Welcome to the seminar page for the Spring 2023 toric varieties learning seminar.
-We meet on Fridays in PMA 12.166 from 12-13 pm.
+We meet on Fridays in PMA 12.166 from 12:00 - 13:00.
 In the first ten weeks, we plan to cover almost all of Fulton's *Introduction to Toric Varieties* supplemented by Cox, Little and Schneck's *Toric Varieties*.
 The final four to five weeks are reserved for special topics, chosen by the participants.

 - Sign-up for talks [here](https://docs.google.com/spreadsheets/d/1eVWcPL2YpMXUNEUnB4KWRQ7l24N7cM6jTY0XmoMOg3Q/edit?usp=sharing).